claudiobritof/Data-Consolidation-Script-in-Python/README.md

 Necessary data for this exercise is located on “raw_data” table, which contains these columns:
 access_datetime: timestamp when the player executed the action.
+modality: type of game (could be Cash Game or Tournament).